BZoennchen/supercollider-book/chapters/composing/music-theory/2-intervals.md

 For example, F4 means F (the key) in octave 4, while C5 means a C in octave 5.
 F4 and F5 are in the same *pitch class* but have different pitches.

-Compare the sound of the following two pattern.
+Compare the sound of the following two patterns.
 Which melody sounds more consonant and why?
 Can you hear the difference?